 Consumers Union of Japan (CUJ) was established by Mr. Takeuchi Naokazu in 1969.
-For over 45 years, CUJ has led the independent Japanese consumer movement.
+Since then, CUJ has led the independent Japanese consumer movement.
 In 2006, CUJ was officially certified as a non-profit organization by the Japanese NPO legislation.

 Organized a committee to establish Consumers Union of Japan.

 Published the first issue of Shohisha Report (Consumer Report):

 Articles concerning the campaign about the Coca Cola problem and our questions submitted to the Parliament.

 Campaigned about the safety problem of synthetic detergents based on Dr. Fumihiro Yanagisawa’s research proving the risk associated with synthetic detergents.